-Hello is is spring yet??
+Hello is it spring yet??
 Seriously over this friggin weather!

 So the other night I got home, could not be effed making dinner and was trying to think of a quick, easy meal I could make that also had some form of vegetable in it!

 Now I’ve made a couple of pesto pasta recipes before, but I like this one because it’s just that touch lighter.
 Unlike my other recipe, this chicken pesto pasta doesn’t use cream, and also cuts out making your own pesto.
 While I prefer to make my own recipes from scratch, sometimes, JUST sometimes, I like to take a few shortcuts, especially if I’m in a hurry or not feeling up to the extra dishes!